 27. Allotment to be defined

-When a portion of any allotment situate within a municipality is being set out, the surveyor shall obtain sufficient information and record it in his field book to determine all of the original boundaries of the said allotment.
+When a portion of any allotment situate within a municipality is being set out, the surveyor shall obtain sufficient information and record it in his field record to determine all of the original boundaries of the said allotment.

+[Regulation 27 amended: SL 2021/153 r.
+11.]

 28. Obliteration of previous subdivision

 When an old survey is superseded by a new survey with amended boundaries the old posts, pegs, trenches, and other marks must be removed or obliterated by the surveyor who makes the new survey.
 Provided if any original survey marks are removed the surveyor shall report such removal to the Inspector of Plans and Surveys.